instancio/instancio/website/docs/user-guide.md

 Map<Integer, List<String>> map = Instancio.create(new TypeToken<Map<Integer, List<String>>>() {});

-// Create from a model
-Model<Person> personModel = Instancio.of(Person.class)
+// Create from a model of person with the age field ignored Model<Person> personModel = Instancio.of(Person.class)
     .ignore(field(Person::getAge))
     .toModel();

-Person personWithoutAgeAndAddress = Instancio.of(personModel)
+// Create a person from the model, and additionally ignore the address field Person personWithoutAgeAndAddress = Instancio.of(personModel)
     .ignore(field(Person::getAddress))
     .create();